 Step 4 – Spoon the mixture into a very well greased mini muffin tin, press down and bake at 200°C / 180°C fan / Gas Mark 6 for approximately 20 minutes until golden.
 Step 5 – Allow to cool slightly then remove from the tin.
 Once cooled completely, serve, or pack up ready for a perfect bite size picnic treat.

-Broccoli and Cheese Bites, also suitable for freezing so perfect for getting prepared.
+Also suitable for freezing so perfect for getting prepared.

 Half an average sized head of broccoli